 Using link shorteners when appending a UTM tag to a URL provides you with a massive advantage.
 Considering UTMs add a lot of extra characters to your URL, shortening your link allows you to use less characters without compromising the effectiveness of the URL or UTM.

-At EffinAmazing, we primarily use two link shorteners: Bitly and Wistia’s Fresh URL tool.
+At EffinAmazing, we primarily use two link shorteners: Bitly and UTM.io with its UTM Cleaner.
 They both allow you to shorten your URLs, and they both have their advantages.
-Bitly is focused on tracking link click-throughs and making shortening URLs as easily as possible, while Wistia’s Fresh URL tool focuses on enabling you to track your URLs without having to expose the UTM tag in the URL.
-It is, however, an open source code, so you’ll need some dev help to get set up.
-You can grab the open source code here.
+Bitly is focused on tracking link click-throughs and making shortening URLs as easily as possible, while the UTM Cleaner tool focuses on enabling you to track your URLs without having to expose the UTM tag in the URL.

 Properly using UTM parameters in your marketing campaigns is a huge advantage when it comes to tracking the successes of your campaigns, content, and messaging.
 When you have the proper analytics foundation in place to track actual conversions as well, UTMs become extremely powerful.